chebizarro/dossier/README.md

-# dossier
+# Dossier

-A new Flutter project.
+A simple charting program for OSINT investigations

 ## Getting Started